 I’ve come to appreciate that each year is unique in its own way.
 Though many things remain the same year over year, different themes and challenges emerge each lap the earth takes around the sun.

-As such, I thought it fitting to document an overview of 2019.
+As such, it is fitting to document an overview of 2019.
 It did not disappoint in terms of uniqueness among the years.
 I recognize that this type of post is most relevant to a small group of readers: those who care about the minutiae of my activities.
 This is written for them, and for me.
 Lord willing, if I am still around in 15 or 20 years, this post will serve as a memorial to the year and all its happenings.
 So without further delay, I’ll jump in.

-Upon our return, we welcomed into our home two adorable sister-kittens (from the same litter) which were up for adoption from a family in our church.
+Upon our return, we welcomed into our home two adorable sister-kittens (from the same litter) who were up for adoption from a family in our church.
 Marge and Velma added double trouble fuzzy delightfulness and filled the hole in our hearts left by Toonces, our 16-year-old cat who we’d put down last fall.

 On the business front, a significant happening in 2019 was the realization of my long-held dream of starting my own business.
 For a bit of background info, check here.
 SummerTime Communications is my freelance writing/social media management/marketing consultant company.
 It has been a wild adventure forming and learning how to run, a solopreneur enterprise.
 I’ve tackled many challenges and will continue to do so as I move forward in my business endeavors.